KoRn SpIn

 "Call what?"

 "The music.
 What can you call it?
 It's like the Clash.
 What the fuck can you call the Clash?
 Fucking punk, pop, reggae?
 That's a great band."
-"People call you heavy."

 "They do?"